tuist/.github/profile/README.md

 # Tuist

-Tuist enhances Apple's native toolchain to streamline and scale app development, fostering a productive and sustainable development environment.:
+Tuist enhances Apple's native toolchain to streamline and scale app development, fostering a productive and sustainable development environment:

 - 📂 Simplify the management of large & modular projects
 - 🚄 Optimize your build and test runs